RIKEN-RCCS/lens3/nginx/nginx-conf-sample.md

     listen [::]:443 ssl;

 # Declare hostname(s) (using a wildcard).
 Hostnames may match the
 # webui server_name declared in another section.
-Note Nginx prefers
+Note NGINX prefers
 # an exact match to a wildcard.

     server_name lens3.example.com *.lens3.example.com;